 Using Docker ensures that your tools will run on the Platform no matter what format they are in, and removes the possibility of conflicts between your local development environment and the execution environment of the Platform.
 Since there is no need to conform to any proprietary format when uploading your tools, you can easily run them elsewhere too.

 An image registry stores Docker images.
 Each registry is organized into collections of images, called repositories.

 Docker images uploaded to the Seven Bridges Image Registry are further organized into repositories.
 Once images are uploaded to the Seven Bridges Image Registry, you can run the tools contained in them on the Platform.
 Workflows will execute tools in series inside their Docker containers.

 Docker hosts a number of images that you can use to build your containers.
 These are stored in an online registry called Docker Hub, where they are also organized into repositories.
 Docker Hub includes repositories that are are administrated by Docker, and contain images in which commonly-used software has been installed, including operating systems.
 These are typically used as base images.
 Docker Hub also hosts user repositories, containing images created and uploaded by Docker users.
 You are free to use images from any Docker Hub repository in building the image you upload to the Seven Bridges image registry.

 You can also execute tools on the Seven Bridges Platform that are contained in images stored in Docker Hub.
-However, storing your images in the Seven Bridges Image Registry rather than in Docker Hub will speed up processing time on the Platform, since the tools will be executed closer to the data they are processing.
+However, we would recommend you avoid pushing to, or using images from external image registries because we cannot guarantee their stability and availability.
+An alternative would be to re-push the image to the Seven Bridges Image Registry and use it from there.
+Additionally, storing your images in the Seven Bridges Image Registry rather than in Docker Hub will speed up processing time on the Platform, since the tools will be executed closer to the data they are processing.